jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

           "I received: [1, 2, 3, 'n']"
       )

-and the terminal shows passing tests.
+and the terminal shows green again.

 *********************************************************************************
 test_passing_a_dictionary